Matrix-LoL-Group/Rules/README.md

 The top 4 teams of every group will advance to the Play-Offs.
 8 teams from each division participates in the Play-Offs, in what will be a double elimination bracket.
 The Play-Offs last 6 weeks.

 #### 3.2.1 Teams seeding
-The team seeding will be as follows: CODER OF WORLDS FIX THIS
+The team seeding will be as follows:

 |         |         |
 |---------|---------|